LBHackney-IT/pact_workshop/README.md

 ####

 > Generating the consumer Pact contract
+- Set the the `bookId` within `./tests/books.pact.test.js` to one that was created along with the database, or the provider tests will fail as the `_id` property won't match.
 - Run `npm install` to install the test dependencies.
 - Run `npm run test:consumer` to run the consumer integration tests and generate the Pact file.
 - The generated pact file will be published to the broker and can be located at `./pacts`